 - What proportion of my property is ‘in’ the project?
 Make sure you know which paddocks/areas are ‘in’ the project and which are excluded and why.

-2. Time Frame – These projects go over many years.
-This is beneficial on the one hand as you may have an assured income for up to 10 years under an ERF contract and more income earning potential for years after that.
+These projects go over many years.
+This is beneficial on the one hand as you may have an assured income for up to 10 years under a ERF contract and more income earning potential for years after that.
 HOWEVER, there are requirements on what you may have to do.
+You need to know:

-- What is the recompense the partner company receives and what does the landholder receive?
+- What is the recompense the partner company receives and what do I receive?

-- What does the landholder need to pay for?
+- What do I need to pay for?

-- How long is the landholder obliged under the contract to stay with the partner company
+- How long am I obliged under the contract to stay with the partner company?

 - What other requirements are there?

-- How is the ‘price of carbon’ established – with consultation with the Landholder?
+- How is the ‘price of carbon’ established – with consultation with me?
 This is important to be able to do your own calculations on risk/return if you are bidding into the ERF auction.

-4. Risk – If your project gains an ERF contract it is a binding contract to deliver what was bid at auction.
-Eg: If the bid was 2000 tonnes of CO2e per year for 10 years, THAT is what must be delivered.
-If for any reason there is an under-delivery in any year, the project proponent may be liable to provide ACCU’s from somewhere else – perhaps the open market, for instance.
-(However the shortfall may also be made up the year after) Therefore you want to know:
+If your project gains a ERF contract, you can now choose a binding contract or an optional contract to deliver what was bid at auction.
+E.g. If you choose a binding contract and the bid was 2000 tonnes of CO2e per year for 10 years, THAT is what must be delivered.
+If for any reason there is an under-delivery in any year, the project proponent may be liable to provide ACCUs from somewhere else – perhaps the open market, for instance (however the shortfall may also be made up the year after).
+Therefore under a binding contract you want to know:

-5. Legal Advice.
-There are not many legal firms who are yet familiar with the complexity of a Carbon Services or Landholder agreement.
-You should seek independent Legal advice about any contract as you would for any other major decision.
+You should seek independent legal advice about any contract as you would for any other major decision.

-6. Accounting Advice Sometimes there can be a significant payment from an ERF contract – especially in the first years.
+There can be a significant payment from a ERF contract – especially in the first years.
 Your accountant needs to be ‘on board’ with the potential income and its implications.
-To avoid a large tax bill in any one year, its important to know:
+To avoid a large tax bill in any one year, it’s important to know:

 - When will I first be paid?